mkopsho/kopsho-cafe/index.md

 My last company, Mailchimp, provided me with fantastic opportunities to learn, grow, and change with the company.
 We had about 150 employees when I started compared with 1200 now.
 We had a couple of million customers when I started and have about 12 million now.
 That's intense growth, and my job experience matches that intensity: I have had three pretty different jobs in my 7-year tenure to meet the ever-changing needs of the company.
 Absurd (in a good way)!

 Over time, I realized that I wanted to refocus my attention on the thing that got me into this industry in the first place: computers!
 And Flatiron feels like the perfect way to bootstrap this focus.
-After the course, I'll be actively seeking junior- to mid-level software engineer positions at a company building cool shit. _I'll help you build that cool shit_.
+After the course, I'll be actively seeking software engineer positions at a place building cool shit. _I'll help you build that cool shit_.

 ## My Experience